Board of Directors

 Lyn is a graduate of Brown University.

-Jane Hoffman, Secretary and Audit Committee Chair, Board of Directors
+Jane Hoffman, Board Secretary and Audit Committee Chair

 Jane Hoffman has been president and chair of the board of the Mayor’s Alliance for NYC’s Animals since its inception in 2002.
 The Mayor’s Alliance for NYC’s Animals acts as a liaison between the government of the City of New York and the New York City animal care community.
 It is a coalition of more than 150 animal rescue groups and shelters working to reduce the euthanasia of cats and dogs in New York City shelters.